metalbear-co/mirrord.dev/content/docs/reference/traffic/index.md

 A simple use case of this feature is enabling the local process to make an API call to another service in the k8s cluster, for example, a database read/write.

-> **Note:** If the handling of incoming requests by your app involves outgoing API calls to other services, then it
+> **Note:** If the handling of incoming requests by your app involves outgoing API calls to other services, and mirrord is configured to mirror incoming traffic, then it
-> might be the case that both the version that is deployed to the cloud and the one you are running locally (which
+> might be the case that both the remote pod and the local process (which
 > receives mirrored requests) make an outgoing API call to another service for the same incoming request.
 If that call
 > is a write operation to a database, this could lead e.g. to duplicate lines in the database.
 You can avoid such an
 > effect by switching from [traffic mirroring](#mirroring) to [traffic stealing](#stealing) mode.
 Alternatively, if the